Skip to Content

 The Italian rationalism manifesto called for an architecture movement with openness, logic, and order, following some of the ideas of Le Corbusier, but they also expressed rhythm and classical proportions in a tribute to history.

 Fashion has always been a part of Italy’s cultural life and society.
-Italians are famous for their attention to dress in style.
+Italians are famous for their attention to dress in style and street styles.
 Good appearance ( la Bella figura ) has (retains) traditional importance.

 Italy is one of the leading countries in fashion design, alongside France, the United States, and the United Kingdom.